marisolosman/marisolosman.github.io/_pages/cv.md

 - Reviewer of the First Order Draft and Second Order Draft of the IPCC WGI AR6.

 ## Other Activities

+- Member of the World Meteorological Organization Study Group on Renewable Energy Generation.

+- Member of the Steering Group of the Atmospheric Processes and their Role in Climate (APARC) projectof the World Climate Research Programme.

 - Member of the Working Group on Subseasonal Applications in Agriculture and Environment of the World Weather Research Programme.